julienetie/aventador/readme.md

 - A: DOM Tree modifications (writes): insertions, removals and rearrangements.
 - B: Animations (reads | writes): attributes, properties, rendered dimensions.

-Aventador is the "B" concern that relives the duties of animations from "A" thus reducing the use of A.
+Aventador is the (B) concern that relives the duties of animations from (A) thus reducing the use of (A).
 The advantage of this separation means:

 - You can build highly optimised interfaces with smooth animations for advanced